mbanani/pytorch-magnet-loss/README.md

 ## To Do

-1. [ ] Clean up code and get basic pairwise running with Oxford-IIIT
+-   [ ] Clean up code and get basic pairwise running with Oxford-IIIT
-2. [ ] Get set of experiments run by Magnet Loss and write proposal with set of ideas
+-   [ ] Get set of experiments run by Magnet Loss and write proposal with set of ideas
-3. [ ] Test pairwise loss
+-   [ ] Test pairwise loss
-4. [ ] Implement Triplet Loss
+-   [ ] Implement Triplet Loss
-5. [ ] Implement Magnet Loss
+-   [ ] Implement Magnet Loss
-6. [ ] Get complete results on Oxford-IIIT before moving to other datasets.
+-   [ ] Get complete results on Oxford-IIIT before moving to other datasets.

-### Losses
+### Implementations to write

+- [ ] Model
+    - [x] Inception V3
+    - [ ] GoogLeNet -- what's actually used by the paper, but seems weird and irrelevant
 - [ ] Losses
     - [x] Pairwise Loss
     - [ ] Triplet Loss